wpconnect-co/orders-sync-to-airtable-for-woocommerce/readme.txt

 You can use our **predefined Airtable template** or connect to **your own Airtable base** for maximum flexibility.

 Looking to sync **products, inventory, and more** from Airtable to WooCommerce?
-Check out our full-featured plugin [Air WP Sync for WooCommerce](https://wpconnect.co/woocommerce-airtable-integration/).
+Check out our full-featured plugin **[Air WP Sync for WooCommerce](https://wpconnect.co/woocommerce-airtable-integration/)**.
 It also includes **[Air WP Sync Pro+](https://wpconnect.co/air-wp-sync-plugin/)** which allows you to sync posts, pages, users, and taxonomy terms.

 == Features ==